Help with choosing your post 16 options

 Where am I now?
 (What qualifications, skills, and interests do I have?)

 How will I get there?
-(What course, training or future job is likely to get you where you want to go?)
+(What course, training or future job is likely to get me where I want to go?)

 Of course, at 16, young people don't necessarily know the answers to all these questions, but now is the time to start exploring information about careers, jobs and courses.